huyuhui001/mySite/docs/cloud/KubernetesFoundationMemo.md

 A list of matched Pod by service label is maintained as Endpoint object, add new matched Pods and remove not matched Pods.

+## Config and Storage Resources

+spec.accessModes defines mount option of a PV:

+* ReadWriteOnce(RWO).
+A PV can be mounted only to a PVC with read/write mode, like block device.
+* ReadWriteMany(RWM).
+A PV can be mounted to more than one PVC with read/write mode, like NFS.
+* ReadOnlyMany(ROM).
+A PV can be mounted to more than one PVC with read only mode.

+A PV can only be set with one option.
+Pod mount PVC, not PV.

+Procedure of StorageClass deployment and implementation:

+* Create Kubernetes cluster and backend storage.
+* Make sure the provisioner/plugin is ready in Kubernetes.
+* Create a StorageClass object to link to backend storage.
+The StorageClass will create related PV automatically.
+* Create a PVC object to link to the StorageClass we created.
+* Deploy a Pod and use the PVC volume.